fgsfdsfgs/vitaXash3D/README.md

 Keep in mind that the game can hang for a long time when saving or autosaving (see issue [#7](https://github.com/fgsfdsfgs/vitaXash3D/issues/7)), so don't kill it if it suddenly hangs when you enter a map or cross a checkpoint.
 You can disable autosaves in the "Game options" menu or with `sv_autosave 0`.

+Multiplayer seems to work, but it hasn't been tested much.
+You can connect to any Xash3D server as long as it is compatible with this port, meaning it has to be running Half-Life on Xash3D-FWGS v0.19 or Xash3D build 3366.
+If the server is using a custom game DLL then the game will probably crash.

 The mod launcher detects all directories you have inside `ux0:/data/xash3d/`, including `valve`, except directories that have names starting with a dot.

 Installing mods works the same as with PC Half-Life: you just have to copy the mod directory (e. g. `darkstar`) into `ux0:/data/xash3d/`.
 Keep in mind